 Fleet Facilities.
-In December 1998, our PHH subsidiary entered into two secured financing transactions each expiring five years from the effective agreement date through its two wholly-owned subsidiaries, TRAC Funding and TRAC Funding II.
+In December 1998, our PHH subsidiary entered into two secured financing transactions through its two wholly-owned subsidiaries, TRAC Funding and TRAC Funding II.
 Secured leased assets (specified beneficial interests in a trust which owns the leased vehicles and the leases) totaling \$600.0 million and \$725.3 million, respectively, were contributed to the subsidiaries by PHH.
 Loans to TRAC Funding and TRAC Funding II, were funded by commercial paper conduits in the amounts of \$500.0 million and \$604.0 million, respectively, and were secured by the specified beneficial interests.
-Monthly loan repayments conform to the amortization of the leased vehicles with the repayment of the outstanding loan balance required at time of disposition of the vehicles.
-Interest on the loans is based upon the conduit commercial paper issuance cost and committed bank lines priced on a LIBOR basis.
-Repayments of loans are limited to the cash flows generated from the leases represented by the specified beneficial interests.
+At June 30, 1999, the outstanding balances under the securitized fleet financing facilities were repaid and such securitized facilities were retired coincident with the fleet segment disposition.